pfunks/TCTest/test_faq.md

 There is also an **Explore** link in the main menu, where you can browse through posts based on tags.

+## How can I control whether I see "not safe for work" (NSFW) content?

+By default, content that users have tagged as "NSFW" will be hidden, but a link will be shown to reveal the content.

+You can update your display preference via your settings so that NSFW content is always shown by default, or is completely hidden with no option to reveal.

 ## Can I see which users I have muted?

 Yes, this can be seen under your settings page.